geminiplanetimager/gpi_pipeline/documentation/usage/autoreducer.rst

 When new files are detected, the filenames will appear in the 'Detected FITS files' section of the screen.
 If the ``View new files in GPItv`` option is enabled (Options menu), the new image will be sent to a GPItv session.

-The recipe set that is used by the Automatic Reducer is pretty limited.
-For more control over reductions, use the :ref:`data_parser` or :ref:`recipe_editor` tools.
 The automatic reducer will use these templates:

  * "Quicklook Automatic Datacube Extraction" (for spectral mode)
  * "Quicklook Automatic Polarimetry Extraction" (for polarimetry mode)